Last updated: January 8, 2023

-The city of Boston achieved its acme of commercial prosperity in the decade beginning with the year 1844.
-Boston merchant houses throve on the China and East Indies trade—silks, madras, and cashmere were transported to Long Wharf warehouses.
+The city of Boston achieved its acme of commercial prosperity in the 1840s-1850s.
+While trade with Europe continued throughout this period, Boston merchant houses thrived on the China and East Indies trade—silks, madras, and cashmere were transported to Long Wharf warehouses.

 Learn more about the National Historic Landmark program.